MindRune/mindrune-web/README.md

 # MindRune Web

-Visit mindrune.xyz to learn more about MindRune.
+Visit [MindRune](https://mindrune.xyz) to learn more about MindRune.

 Watch your MindRune graph grow and see how you stack up against the competition!